Day 1: Arrival, overnight in Kampala

 Upon arrival at Entebbe airport, meet your driver/guide (Our company representative and transfer to a hotel in Kampala for dinner and overnight.

-This is the day for full day rafting in Jinja on River Nile.
-Get up early and assemble at Sheraton hotel where we leave for Jinja.
-Full day rafting and return to Kampala by evening, overnight at the hotel.
+This is the day for full-day rafting in Jinja on River Nile.
+Get up early and assemble at the Sheraton hotel where we leave for Jinja.
+Full-day rafting and return to Kampala by evening, overnight at the hotel.

 Day 3: Leave for Kasese southwestern Uganda

 Meet you at the hotel in Kampala by our representative for an early start for the town of Kasese, a six-hour drive on tarmac roads.
 Check into Rwenzori Mountaineering Safari Lodge, at the foot of the Rwenzoris for bed and breakfast.
 Leave any excess clothing and valuables at the hotel – they will lock them up for you.
 Pack your bag carefully for the climb – remember the weight limit of 12 kg, and ensure that everything has been stored to keep dampness away – especially items like your camera.
 Leave some ‘bin bags’ in the outer pocket of your bag, and show the porters where they are so that in case of rain they can quickly cover your bag.
 Keep one out for your personal backpack too.